 As this is software, it has given the Waves Engineers an opportunity to add some extra options and functionality.
 The compressor/limiter now has two modes.
 The Original mode is an exact recreation of the hardware with all the aggression and dirt that we love from 1970s recordings.
 The new Modern mode retains the feel of the hardware while aiming for a more pristine sound with higher levels of perceived loudness that people seem to like these days.

 Personally, I’d buy the whole Abbey Road suite because the quality of the plugins in this collection is breathtaking.
 But for any sort of mastering of any type of music, the TG Mastering Chain will give you a solid level of vintage quality.

-Also included in the bundle are three other plugins which take features of Elevate and focus on them exclusively.
+Also included in the bundle are three other plugins that take features of Elevate and focus on them exclusively.
 “EQuivocate” is focused purely on the 26 auditory filter bands, it’s like an EQ based on the human ear.
-“Saturate” is a spectral clipper which allows you to overdrive and smooth out your peaks.
+“Saturate” is a spectral clipper that allows you to overdrive and smooth out your peaks.
 And “Punctuate” is all about transient emphasis.

 This is not your traditional bank of knobs and levers and I wouldn’t recommend it for newbie or wannabe Mastering Engineers, but if you have experience in how sound works then Elevate is an excellent set of tone-crafting tools.